Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Nicole Cosgrove

 The Maltipoo is a cross-breed of a Maltese and a Miniature or Toy Poodle.
-The Toy Poodle is a purebred, and the Maltipoo is considered a “designer breed.”
+The Toy Poodle is a purebred dog, and the Maltipoo is considered a “designer breed.”
 The differences between the two range from training and exercise requirements to grooming needs.
-For instance, the Maltipoo and Toy Poodle are both highly trainable, but one of the two breeds requires a strong pack leader to avoid behavioral issues.
+For instance, the Maltipoo and Toy Poodle are both highly trainable, but one requires a strong pack leader to avoid behavioral issues.

-Let’s look at the two breeds to determine what characteristics, personality traits, and other things you like or may find undesirable in a pet.
-Whether you are a senior looking for companionship, a parent that wants a pet for their children, or an individual looking for a show dog, this comparison will provide you with valuable information.
-Hopefully, you and your family will be enjoying your new pet very soon.
+Let us look at these two breeds to determine what characteristics, personality traits, and other things you like or may find undesirable in a pet.
+Whether you are a senior looking for companionship, a parent who wants a pet for their children, or an individual looking for a show dog, this comparison will provide you with valuable information.
+Hopefully, you and your household will be enjoying your new pet soon!

 dogster paw divider